waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     2.  **Poké Doll for Hiker:** The Hiker on 1F will accept the POKé DOLL.

 - **Failed Hypotheses:**
     - The Silph Scope will reveal a ghost in Mt.
-Moon, or the Grunt himself is a ghost.
+Moon.
 (Result: Failed.
-Prof. Oak prevents the item's use.)
+Prof. Oak prevents item use.)
-    - The Rocket Grunt on B2F will accept the POKé DOLL as the 'fossil'.
+    - The Rocket Grunt on B2F will accept the POKé DOLL.
 (Result: Failed.
-Prof. Oak prevents the item's use.)
+Prof. Oak prevents item use.)
     - Giving the POKé DOLL to the Grunt will make the Hiker on 1F move.
-(Result: Dependent on failed hypothesis, invalidated.)
+(Result: Invalidated.)
-    - The Hiker will only move for an 'adult', a status temporarily gained by interacting with the 'Old Man' in Viridian City.
+    - The Hiker will only move for an 'adult'.
 (Result: Failed.
-Hiker's dialogue was unchanged.)
+Dialogue unchanged.)
     - The fossil is in an interactable rock.
     - The Hiker on 1F at (6,7) will move if shown the revived HELIX fossil Pokémon.
     - The scientist in the Cinnabar Lab Fossil Room can 'un-revive' a fossil Pokémon.